samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Bypass Cover.*** Your attack rolls for spells ignore [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) and [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover).

-***Casting in Melee.*** Being within 5 feet of an enemy doesn’t impose [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on your attack rolls with spells.
+***Casting in Melee.*** Being within 5 feet of an enemy doesn't impose [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on your attack rolls with spells.

-***Increased Range.*** When you cast a spell that has a range of at least 10 feet and requires you to make an attack roll, you can increase the spell’s range by 60 feet.
+***Increased Range.*** When you cast a spell that has a range of at least 10 feet and requires you to make an attack roll, you can increase the spell's range by 60 feet.

 ---